 - Close all windows (if safe to do so) and vacate your room immediately making sure everyone is awake. - Take NOTHING but a pair of slippers or shoes and a dressing gown; don't grab your duvet as you could trip moving down the stairs/outside. - Leave your room in silence, closing the door behind you. - You should NOT run but walk quickly and in silence. - Wait in silence at the assembly point.
 You are NOT to talk and must remain in position until dismissed by a member of staff. - THE ASSEMBLY POINT for Pearson House is at the front of Bedstone Court.
-You need to line up in silence in dorm order a Prefect or Head of House will take the register.
+You need to line up in silence in dorm order following appropriate social distancing rules in place a Prefect or Head of House will take the register.